danbev/learning-knative/README.md

 is how a pod can share the one IP address as they are in the same networking namespace.
 And remember that a container is just a process, so these are multiple processes that can share some resources with each other.

+### containerd
+Is a container supervisor (process monitor).
+It does not run the containers itself, that is done by runC.
+Instread it deals with container lifecycle operations.
+It can do image transfers and storage, low-level storage, network attachements.
+It is indended to be embedded.

 #### Kubernetes Custom Resources
 Are extentions of the Kubernetes API.
 A resource is simply an endpoint in the